-You might be amazed at how easy it is to be unaware of your water heater’s age, or how difficult it can be to identify an issue before it results in a mess.
+You may be surprised at how easy it is to be unaware of your water heater’s age, or how difficult it can be to identify a problem before it results in a big leak.

 Here are five likely signs it could be time to replace your water heater in Sharonville.